- Academic Promotion for Level B Only (Higher Education) Policy

 |Advising successful outcome of Promotion||Human Resources personnel file of applicant||Director,Human Resources||ongoing|

-The Academic Promotion for Level B Only (Higher Education) Procedure is to be implemented throughout the University community and will take the form of:
+The Academic Promotion for Level B (Higher Education) Procedure is to be implemented throughout the University community and will take the form of:

 - An Announcement Notice under 'FedNews' on the University's website and through the University Policy - ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved Procedure;